Produce

 1

-Wash fresh celery thoroughly under running water before eating or preparing.
+Wash celery thoroughly under running water before eating or preparing.

 2